Hailed by reviewers as "a colossal musical mind" with a "transcendent technique",

 recorded a follow up CD of Polish Piano Quintets by Friedman and Rozycki to be released in September 2016.
 Jonathan is also recording the complete

-Brahms solo piano works for the Swedish label, BIS Records, the first and second volumes of which were released to tremendous critical acclaim, receiving many 5 Star Reviews
+Brahms solo piano works for the Swedish label, BIS Records, the first three volumes of which were released to tremendous critical acclaim, receiving many 5 Star Reviews